-The USAG Alaska Storm Water Steering Committee met quarterly in 2019.
-The meetings are advertised to the public through the garrison's Facebook page, the Environmental Division's Facebook page, and occasionally through the Alaska Post.
+The first USAG Alaska Storm Water Steering Committee Meeting was held on November 14, 2018.
+The meeting was advertised to the public through the Alaska Post and on the garrison's Facebook page, as well as the Environmental Division's Facebook page.
 Facebook was selected as a method of communication due to the large amount of military, spouse, veteran, civilian, and other individuals that see or can access the information.
 Fort Wainwright's official PAO Facebook page has over 29,000 followers and the PWE Facebook page has over 500 followers.
 The ADEC Division of Water Permitting and Compliance and Enforcement personnel, as well as key organizations and tenants on post were invited to and reminded about the Storm Water Steering Committee Meeting by e-mail.
 An Operations Order was issued in October 2018 by the USAG Alaska Garrison Commander requiring participation from nine organizations and notification to fourteen organizations, as well as invitation to the public and ADEC.
-The USAG Alaska Storm Water Steering Committee was reestablished for fiscal year 2019 under Operations Order.